MarcuTamas/DataStructures_RO/README.md

 ## Description:

-This repository contains Java implementations of different data structures, developed based on the data structures courses from the UBB, Postgraduate Training Program in Computer Science.
+This repository contains Java implementations of different data structures, developed based on the data structures courses from the Universitatea „Babeș-Bolyai” of Cluj-Napoca, Postgraduate Training Program in Computer Science.
 The courses originally provided pseudocode implementations, which we have translated in Java and supplemented with additional information and problem-solving solutions.

 ## Course Highlights:
 The courses cover a wide range of topics related to data structures, including exercises and problem-solving implementations, interfaces and conditional operations, dynamic vector-based collections, dictionaries, lists, sets, as well as specific topics like hash tables, and trees.